andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-16-gelfands-algebra-chunk-26-proving-irrational-roots.md

 This is why we have our three options which we prove in turn - Gelfand's proof-approach is based on _an-odd-can't-be-even_ and _an-even-can't-be-odd_ statements of fact.
 For this to hold water, he needs to consider all the odd/even inputs, to be able to draw general odd/even conclusions.

-With all this in our level-one mental caches, let's continue.
+With all this in our [level-one mental cache](https://en.wikipedia.org/wiki/CPU_cache), let's continue.

 ### Representing Odd and Even Symbolically
 Now we need to represent odd numbers and even numbers, but we need to use symbols, so that we're proving things for _all odd_ and _all even_ numbers.
 We use something that we've seen before.